flexmonster/flutter-flexmonster/README.md

 If you look for some reference examples, our team prepared a ready-to-use [Flutter pivot grid sample project](https://github.com/flexmonster/pivot-flutter?r=wrap_flutter) with live demos of the most popular use cases.

-In our documentation, you can find a [guide for the sample Flutter application](https://www.flexmonster.com/doc/integration-with-flutter?r=wrap_flutter#github-sample).
-There, you can learn how to run it and what's inside.
+In our documentation, you can also find a [guide for the sample Flutter application](https://www.flexmonster.com/doc/integration-with-flutter?r=wrap_flutter#github-sample).
+There you can learn how to run it and what's inside.

 ## Support and feedback